mrgloom/Face-landmarks-detection-benchmark/README.md

 # Face-landmarks-detection-benchmark
 Face landmarks(fiducial points) detection evaluation.

 Attention!
-It's comparision of specific implementations, not algorithms by itself, so if you know how to improve results let me now.
+It's comparision of specific implementations, not algorithms by itself, so if you know how to improve results let me know.

 Name| Rot. | Exp. | Lang | Doc.